The Intergenerational Self-Help Club (ISHC) Development Model

 KEYS TO SUCCESS

-• A community-driven approach allows each ISHC to identify address the resources and needs in that community, increasing the popularity and effectiveness of the organization.
+• A community-driven approach allows each ISHC to identify and address the resources and needs in that community, increasing the popularity and effectiveness of the organization.

-• A holistic approach allows ISHCs to respond to the multiple needs of older persons and their communities, which creates synergy among the activities and helps the community better address its needs
+• A holistic approach allows ISHCs to respond to the multiple needs of older persons and their communities, which creates synergy among the activities and helps the community better address its needs.

-• HelpAge and local partners support the ISHCs to improve their management capacity and their ability to generate their own regular income by drawing on community resources (volunteers, donations, in-kind support, etc.), making the model financially sustainable
+• HelpAge and local partners support the ISHCs to improve their management capacity and their ability to generate their own regular income by drawing on community resources (volunteers, donations, in-kind support, etc.), making the model financially sustainable.

-• The national government’s recognition of the ISHC model’s effectiveness and its inclusion of the model in its national policies has facilitated the replication of the model across Vietnam
+• The national government’s recognition of the ISHC model’s effectiveness and its inclusion of the model in its national policies has facilitated the replication of the model across Vietnam.

 KEYWORDS: Intergenerational, Social/community engagement